inivekin/abosa/abosa.typ

 Untested leg splinters right through an festers erry step I make.
 Winnae reason I can construe
-you're there tae wait where light does break.
+you're there in wait where light does break.
 Considering behind dirt plume, in choosing, privately, what serves: were I swallowed in earthen doom